Household Hazardous Waste

 Residents can properly dispose of household toxic items at no cost at the Environmental Collection Center located at EDCO Recycling & Transfer in Signal Hill.

-Open the 2nd Saturday of each Month from 9 a.m. to 2 p.m.
+Open the 2nd and 4th Saturday of each Month from 9 a.m. to 2 p.m.

 2755 California Avenue